Where To Get Some Pasta And A Glass Of Wine By Yourself

 For a more casual bar and pasta situation, hit up The Italian Homemade Company.
 The Cow Hollow location has bar seating and wine by the glass or bottle, and the pastas hover around $15, making them some of the less expensive options on this list (plus, the portions are big).
 You can mix and match sauces, but our go-to is the pappardelle with bolognese or the tortellini with butter and sage.

 This Marina spot is always packed with dates, groups of friends, and servers whizzing by with plates of arancini while belting songs in Italian.
-And this energetic environment makes Roma Antica exactly where we like to unwind after a long week—or distract ourselves from the fact that our new foster puppy just barfed all over the floor.
+And this energetic environment makes Roma Antica exactly where we like to unwind after a long week—or distract ourselves from the fact that our roommate's new foster puppy just barfed all over the floor.
 Slide into a seat at the bar, order a plate of carbonara and a glass of pinot noir, and try to determine which of the waiters has perfect pitch.

 If you’re desperately in need of comfort in the form of carbs and cheese, and want an experience that’s chicer than eating boxed Annie’s straight out of the pot, swing by Che Fico Alimentari in NoPa.
 Seats at the bar are available first come, first served, so you’ll have a bowl of their fantastic rigatoni amatriciana in front of you in no time.
-You’ll definitely leave here feeling much better about getting through the rest of the week.
+And you’ll definitely leave feeling much better about getting through the rest of the week.

 The Italian American spot in Bernal Heights has tons of fun, eclectic decorations like a giant horse mural, cheetah-print tables, and colorful hand-drawn menus.
 In other words, come here if you need to be cheered up after a sh*tty day, preferably over a big bowl of spaghetti and meatballs.
 The servings are huge, too, so you’ll probably head home after and immediately crash on the couch.